The Metabolic Health Crisis

 1 in 3 Americans have Metabolic syndrome, the precursor to full-blown preventable diseases such as type two diabetes, cardiovascular diseases, chronic kidney disease, or non-alcoholic fatty liver disease, and is linked to certain types of cancer.
 The costs associated with treating chronic diseases such as these are leading drivers of our $4.1 trillion annual healthcare costs in the United States (CDC).

-“New research shows that primary care accounted for 5.4% of total healthcare expenditures in 2016.”
+Primary care accounted for only 5.4% of total healthcare expenditures in 2016.